getsentry/sentry-javascript/packages/integration-tests/README.md

 ## Writing Tests

+### Utils

+Test utilities can be imported using `@utils` alias from tests and test subjects.

 ### Helpers

-`utils/helpers.ts` contains helpers that could be used in assertions (`test.ts`).
+`@utils/helpers.ts` contains helpers that could be used in assertions (`test.ts`).
 These helpers define a convenient and reliable API to interact with Playwright's native API.
 It's highly recommended to define all common patterns of Playwright usage in helpers.

 ### Fixtures

 [Fixtures](https://playwright.dev/docs/api/class-fixtures) allows us to define the globals and test-specific information in assertion groups (`test.ts` files).
 In it's current state, `fixtures.ts` contains an extension over the pure version of `test()` function of Playwright.
-All the tests should import `sentryTest` function from `utils/fixtures.ts` instead of `@playwright/test` to be able to access the extra fixtures.
+All the tests should import `sentryTest` function from `@utils/fixtures` instead of `@playwright/test` to be able to access the extra fixtures.

 ## Running Tests Locally